Ghana mourns Annan, grandson of tribal chiefs to UN chief

 - Woman at Staples: Not shoplifting, just pregnant with twins

+“He was a great African by every standard,” lawmaker Ras Mubarak said.

+Annan was born in the Ashanti heartland two decades before Ghana became the first country in sub-Saharan Africa to gain independence from colonial rule.

-The son of a provincial governor, he became fluent in several languages and quickly entered the diplomatic world.
+The son of a provincial governor, he attended an elite boarding school and became fluent in English, French and several African languages and quickly entered the diplomatic world.

+He spent almost his entire professional life in the United Nations, and Africa played a major part of his work.
+The continent also was the source of one of the greatest failures during his time as U.N. peacekeeping chief, the 1994 genocide in Rwanda in which U.N. peacekeepers failed to save civilians’ lives.

+Africa’s widespread health and development challenges shaped Annan’s crafting of what became known as the Millennium Development Goals, and played a central role in creating the Global Fund to Fight AIDS, Tuberculosis and Malaria.